-There are several reasons for wanting to integrate some native code with an X10 program:
+There are several reasons for wanting to integrate native code with an X10 program:

 The primary mechanism X10 programmers should use is annotations.
 The annotations override the usual code generation strategy used by the X10 compiler, allowing the programmer to insert verbatim C++ or Java code into their X10 program.
-In the following example, the string on the static method being called is used verbatim at the call site.
-Because calls are expressions, the native annotation ought to be an expression too.
+In the following example, the code string provided as a parameter to the annotation is inserted verbatim at the call site.
+Because calls are expressions, the native annotation must also be an expression.

 Sometimes C++ code needs to be linked from manually written C++ files.
 There are two ways to do this.